-The Issuer remains dependent for the financing of its development on BNP Paribas, which for the financing of its development.
-Today BNP Paribas brings more than 97.8% of the Issuer's funding needs.
+The Issuer remains dependent for the financing of its development on BNP Paribas, which brings about 90% of the Issuer's funding needs.

 The risk of not accessing existing or new sources of funds, in sufficient quantity, on favourable terms, or at a satisfactory price, may lead to insufficient liquidity, which would have a material adverse impact on the Issuer's business, liquidity, cash flows, financial condition and results of operations.